SarahRastegar/Open-World-Papers/README.md

 Finally, since our primary focus is fine-grained or long-tailed novel action discovery, we also address related works in this area.
 Without further due, let us dive into the fantastic and challenging world of uncertainty, unseens, and unknowns.

+**Disclaimer:** Since some papers belong to multiple categories, I put them in all related categories; some papers got accepted in conferences or journals later, so there might be both an arxiv or submission form of the paper in the repository.
+Usually, it means where I found the paper, not where it has been published.
+I made sure that there were no mistakes, but there might be a few, so if you noticed that I missed something, make a pull request.
+In the end, the explanation of problems might be wrong; it is what I perceived the problem as, and it might be wrong.

 ## Contents
 - [Introduction](#Introduction)
   - [Unseen Environments](#Unseen-Environments)